DiamondLightSource/pymalcolm/docs/tutorials/hello.rst

 provide introspection information about the Method.

-Inside the actual function, we print a message just so we can see what is happening, then sleep for a bit to simulate doing some work, then place the greeting into the return map and return it.
+Inside the actual function, we print a message just so we can see what is happening, then sleep for a bit to simulate doing some work, then return the greeting.

 There is also a second method called ``error`` that just raises an error.
 This doesn't need a decorator as it doesn't take any arguments or return anything